• Skip to primary navigation

 • Alternately, turn the dough onto the parchment-lined baking sheet and pat down to make the dough 1" thick and about 6-8" diameter.
 You want a thick scone.

 • With a sharp knife cut the dough into 8 wedges and slightly separate.
-Brush the dough with a beaten egg white mixed with 1 tsp. of water.
+Brush the tops of dough with a beaten egg white mixed with 1 tsp. of water.

 • Refrigerate the dough for 15 minutes before baking.